 Coffee cherries?
-Did it ever occur that not only does the humble coffee bean grow inside a bright, red cherry, but that cherry is also sweet?
+Did it ever occur that not only does the humble green coffee bean grow inside a bright, red cherry, but that cherry is also sweet?
 Well, maybe not quite as sweet as a Bing Cherry, or some of those great varieties we all know.
 But yeah, a coffee cherry is sweet.

 If you were to put that cherry in your mouth it would not taste like coffee at all!
 In fact, the outer husk is sorta tough compared to the skin of a real cherry.
-But getting past the husk to the pulp of the cherry surrounding the coffee beans…yup.
+But getting past the husk to the pulp of the cherry surrounding the green coffee beans…yup.
 It’s sweet!

 The coffee cherries are a beautiful bright red when they have matured and are ready to be harvested.
 Even though the cherries grow and mature all year round, in Ecuador, the harvest is traditionally just once a year.